White Line Disease in Cattle

 3:Thin Soles

 Over-trimming or excessive hoof wear can make the sole too thin.
-A thin sole gives less protection and shifts more pressure onto the white line, which increases the chances of it breaking apart.
+A thin sole provides less protection and shifts more pressure onto the white line, increasing the risk of it breaking apart.

 4:Poor Horn Quality (Nutrition Issues)